 Fortunately, Google provides you with many tools to help you determine whether you are following their recommended best practices.
 Although Google primarily makes its money from Google Ads, they are still focused on helping both large and small businesses achieve higher rankings in organic search.
 They do that, for example, through tools like PageSpeed Insights, Google Analytics, and Google Search Console.
 I recommend that you use all of them, but especially tools like Search Console because it is directly tied to how Google sees your website and the errors it finds on it.

 Since you now understand the factors that come into play, let’s look at some concrete actions you can take (even today) to improve your search rankings.

 Which Ranking Factors Can You Improve To Appear Higher In The Search Results?

 This guide was made to explain how Google rank websites and does not serve as an action guide for how you get on top.
 But don’t worry, we got a guide for that too 👍️

 The actionable guide is found here: simple step-by-step guide on how to get a keyword to rank

 Remember, Google Is Constantly Playing The Cat-And-Mouse Game

 And there you have it!
 We looked at how Google determines the rankings in search result pages and the most important factors it considers.
 With that, we also explored how you can influence those factors to help your website rank higher when your customers are searching for businesses like yours.

-Over the years, search engine optimization professionals have come up with a countless number of tactics to try and trick Google into showing their website higher in the results.
-But fortunately, Google is actively fighting that, and is trying to stay as neutral as possible – and thus creating a better user experience for us, the end-users.
+Over the years, search engine optimization professionals have come up with countless tactics to try and trick Google into showing their website higher in the results.
+But fortunately, Google is actively fighting that and is trying to stay as neutral as possible – and thus creating a better user experience for us, the end-users.